asynts/pico-os/Docs/Debug/Resolved/0019_page-allocator.md

 -   Instead of trying to somehow fit my things into the heap, I did modify the linker script.
     Now, everything is put into the first 8 KiB of RAM and the rest can be managed by the page allocator.

+-   After that, I ran into some trouble, because I was dereferencing a null pointer.
+    Everything appears to be working now though.